Electric RC airplanes

 Indeed it's fair to say that foam RTF EP rc airplanes (man that's a lot of abbreviations! ) have flooded the market since their introduction, forcing traditionally built planes to take a back seat.

-The quality of such electric rc planes has improved dramatically to the point where mass-produced scale foam airplanes, like warbirds for example, are nearly as impressive as a scratch built one made by an experienced modeller over many months!
-And they can be bought for a fraction of the cost, too.
+The quality of such electric rc planes has improved dramatically to the point where mass-produced scale foam airplanes, like warbirds for example, are nearly as impressive as a scratch built one made by an experienced modeller over many months.
+And they can be bought for a much lesser cost, too.

 The North American P-51 Mustang is an example that's been modelled on a huge scale and is probably one of the most popular scale electric planes out there.
 Shown below is an example from E-flite, although this particular one isn't RTF.